Polydile/dile-toast/README.md

+# Moved

+**This package has moved** and is now available at [@dile/dile-toast](https://github.com/Polydile/dile-components).
+Please update your dependencies.
+This repository is no longer maintained.

 # dile-toast

 This is a Web Component to send feedback to the user, inspired on the Material Design "toast" component, based on LitElement.